xebia-functional/appsly-android-rest/README.md

 ```
 ## APKLib and others

-You can get releases, snapshots and other forms in which Restrung is distributed in the [Downloads](https://github.com/47deg/restrung/downloads) page.
+You can get releases, snapshots and other forms in which RESTrung is distributed from the [Downloads](https://github.com/47deg/restrung/downloads) page.

 # Usage

-Whether you plan to use Restrung for simple http requests to a RESTful service or you need more control over requests, serialization, etc.
+Whether you plan to use RESTrung for simple HTTP requests to a RESTful service or you need more control over requests, serialization, etc,
-We encourage you to read this short guide to fully understand what RESTRung is and what's not.
+we encourage you to read this short guide to fully understand what RESTrung is and what it is not.

 ## Simple

-The main interface to send requests and receive serialize responses is through the RestClient which default implementation you can access with the RestClientFactory
+The main interface to send requests and receive serialized responses is through RestClient whose default implementation you can access with the RestClientFactory.
-The RestClient exposes both Asynchronous and Synchronous operations for the most commons [HTTP verbs](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).
+The RestClient exposes both Asynchronous and Synchronous operations for the most common [HTTP verbs](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html).

 ### GET